 The middle of ecommerce peak season is definitely not the time to be experimenting with new features, payment systems, or any other large changes where things could go wrong.

 So, when is the time to experiment and test new strategies?
-You want to test these strategies when things are quieter — and you can determine when that is through that data you looked at earlier!
+You want to test these strategies when things are quieter.
 That way, when peak season arrives, you can feel more confident in your marketing efforts.

 5. Take Advantage of Top-Converting (and Affordable) Channels